nosir/cleave.js/README.md

 - [x] PhantomJS browser tests
 - [ ] ReactJS / AngularJS browser tests

-> For contributors, please run `gulp build` & `gulp test`, also we have a [not in the plan](https://github.com/nosir/cleave.js/blob/master/doc/not-in-the-plan.md) list you may concern.
+> For contributors, please run `gulp publish` to ensure your PR passes tests and lint, also we have a [not in the plan](https://github.com/nosir/cleave.js/blob/master/doc/not-in-the-plan.md) list you may concern.

 ## Get in touch
 - Bugs / Suggestions: [open an issue](https://github.com/nosir/cleave.js/issues)